Joealb75/NSS-Bought-Sold/README.md

 While this project was created to showcase what I learned during the first 3 months at NSS, I am activly working to improve this project and bring it up to speed with additional features and a proper back-end.

 If you want to view the 2-wk sprint version of this project clone from the `MVP-PLUS-Complete` branch and get the JSON database mention in the install steps.
-If you want the latest version clone the `develop` branch from the client side and the develop branch in the `Bought-Sold-Django-API` repo.
+If you want to see the latest version please contact me for a demo of the site.

 ## Steps to install